 If you are extended an interview, it is mandatory that you attend.
 It is anticipated that interviews will begin in August and may extend through April.
 Interviews will be conducted during the week.
 Applicants invited for an interview will be notified by email indicating the date and time their interview will take place in the Harrison College of Pharmacy.
 Applicants will be interviewed by students, faculty and staff.
 The interview is designed to evaluate the applicants' interpersonal, leadership and problem-solving skills.
 An interview score is calculated and is utilized in making admission decisions.
 A list of possible hotel accommodations, directions, and a campus map are provided to assist with your travel planning.

-Following the interviews, the school's Admissions Committee reviews the file of each applicant.
-This evaluation includes consideration of the calculated GPAs, the interview results, the PCAT score, and the completed PharmCAS application.
+Following the interviews, the college's Admissions Committee reviews the file of each applicant.
+This evaluation includes consideration of the calculated GPAs, the interview results, and the completed PharmCAS application.
 In addition, factors such as semester/quarter course loads, trends in the GPAs, extracurricular activities, completion of advanced credit coursework, holding undergraduate or graduate degrees, work experience, and leadership/volunteer activities are taken into consideration.